 Once you've rolled over, take a moment to assess the situation.
 For some, the right knee will drop easily toward the floor.
 For others, the floor will feel like it's a million miles away.
 If the latter is the case for you, slip a folded blanket or bolster between the right knee and the earth.
 In this twist, it's more important that the right knee is supported enough for you to feel grounded than to force the leg to reach all the way to the floor.

-Free Your Torso
+Move the Ribcage and Free Your Torso

 Before completing the twist, visualize the possibility of maintaining the well-rooted feeling of the lower body—with the pelvis still looking toward the left.
 From the pelvis down, you'll stay nestled on your left side in that sleepy Saturday-morning pose.
 But from the rib cage up, you will spin toward the right—ending up on your back as if you were resting in Savasana.